deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 </tbody>
 </table>

-### Features of working with a set of Minimal modules on bare metal
+### Things to keep in mind when working with the Minimal module set on bare metal

 {% alert level="warning" %}
-**Note** that several basic modules are not included in the set of modules `Minimal` (for example, the CNI module).
+**Note** that several basic modules are not included in the `Minimal` set of modules (for example, the CNI module).

-Deckhouse with the set of modules `Minimal` without the basic modules will be able to work only in an already deployed cluster.
+Deckhouse with the `Minimal` module set and no basic modules included will only be able to operate in an already deployed cluster.
 {% endalert %}

-To install a Deckhouse with a set of `Minimal` modules the following modules must be enabled on bare metal by specifying them in the installer configuration file:
+To install Deckhouse with the `Minimal` module set on bare metal, you must be sure to enable the following modules by specifying them in the installer configuration file:

 * registry-packages-proxy;
 * cloud-data-crd;